andrew/ultimate-awesome/README.md

 - [awesome-code-schools](https://github.com/cfj/awesome-code-schools) - A curated list of awesome code schools.
 - [awesome-z-machine](https://github.com/cschweda/awesome-z-machine) - The Z-machine is a virtual machine that was developed by Joel Berez and Marc Blank in 1979 and used by Infocom for its text adventure games.
 Infocom compiled game code to files containing Z-machine instructions (called story files or Z-code files) and could therefore port its text adventures to a new platform simply by writing a Z-machine implementation for that platform.
 With the large number of incompatible home computer systems in use at the time, this was an important advantage over using native code or developing a compiler for each system.
 This tiny archive attempts to collect key z-machine documents.
 - [awesome-daily](https://github.com/daily-demos/awesome-daily) - A collection of resources for all your Daily needs! .
-- [awesome-lol-commonly-abused](https://github.com/danzek/awesome-lol-commonly-abused) - A curated list of Living off the Land (LOL) methods, tools, and features commonly abused by attackers.
 - [awesome-agentic-software-modernization](https://github.com/feststelltaste/awesome-agentic-software-modernization) - A curated list of tools, frameworks, patterns, and research for AI-driven and agentic approaches to modernizing legacy systems.
 - [awesome-hexo-themes](https://github.com/FoxerLee/awesome-hexo-themes) - A list of awesome hexo themes.
 - [awesome-jobs-in-germany](https://github.com/germanitjobs/awesome-jobs-in-germany) - :de: A (developer-friendly) list of tech jobs in Germany.